Inclusive Crash Test Dummies

 Gendered Innovation 1: Expanding Established Norms

-Numerous efforts are underway to expand computational models to represent greater diversity of human bodies, such as properly modeled females (Östh et al., 2016), elderly and overweight females and males, (Hu et al., 2012), and children (Carter et al., 2014).
-Still lacking are physical crash dummies to model these populations, with the exception of children (see Method: Rethinking Standards and Reference Models).
+Numerous efforts are underway to expand anthropomorphic test devices (crash test dummies) to represent greater diversity of human bodies, such as properly modeled females (Östh et al., 2016), children, the obese, and the elderly (Hu et al., 2012).
+Crash test dummies for children were developed in the 1990s (Humanetics, n.d.). for obese males in 2014, and for elderly females in 2017 (see Method: Rethinking Standards and Reference Models below).

 Differences between male and female crash test dummies Females: Women are involved in fewer severe automobile crashes overall, but when they are involved in a crash, they are more likely to sustain serious injuries, even when using seat belts.
-National U.S. automotive crash data from 1998 to 2008 revealed that the odds for a belt-restrained female driver to sustain severe injuries were 47% higher than those for a belt-restrained male driver involved in a comparable crash, when controlling for weight and body mass (Bose et al., 2011).
+A 2019 study found that belt-restrained female drivers are 73 percent more likely to be severely injured or die in a frontal crash than men (Forman et al., 2019).

 Obese People: The 50th percentile male dummy used in tests today represents the average height and weight of men in the late 1970s and early 1980s (Schneider et al., 1983).
-Today, the U.S. Centers for Disease Control classify almost 40 percent of Americans as obese (Centers for Disease Control, 2018).
+Today, the U.S. Centers for Disease Control classify almost 40 percent of Americans as obese (National Center for Health Statistics, 2024).
 People with high Body Mass Index (BMI) are more likely to suffer severe lower extremity and thorax injuries in crashes than people with low BMI (Carter et al., 2014).
 Data from field tests, cadaver tests, and computational studies have shown that increased body mass causes obese individuals to move forward in a frontal crash, increasing the risk of injury to the thorax and the knee, thigh, and hip complex (Hu et al., 2012).
-Obese females are more likely to die in vehicle crashes than obese males (Rice & Zhu, 2014).
+Obese males suffer greater injury in crashes of equal severity than the “standard” 50th percentile male (Carter et al., 2014); however, obese females are more likely to die in vehicle crashes than obese males (Rice & Zhu, 2014).

 Elderly: Populations in many countries are aging.
 By 2030, over 25% of the populations in Europe and North American are expected to be over age 60 (United Nations, 2015).
 National U.S. data show that older people are more likely to experience serious injuries in almost every crash type (Carter et al., 2014).
 Older people have less dense bones and experience changes to the thorax region which increase injury risk.
 Older women are at the greatest risk of bone fracture (Hu et al., 2012).